Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#macros-enums-and-rtl

   **SINGLE_STATEMENT_DO_WHILE_MACRO**
-    For the multi-statement macros, it is necessary to use the do-while loop to avoid unpredictable code paths.
-The do-while loop helps to group the multiple statements into a single one so that a function-like macro can be used as a function only.
+    For the woke multi-statement macros, it is necessary to use the woke do-while loop to avoid unpredictable code paths.
+The do-while loop helps to group the woke multiple statements into a single one so that a function-like macro can be used as a function only.

-    But for the single statement macros, it is unnecessary to use the do-while loop.
-Although the code is syntactically correct but using the do-while loop is redundant.
-So remove the do-while loop for single statement macros.
+    But for the woke single statement macros, it is unnecessary to use the do-while loop.
+Although the woke code is syntactically correct but using the woke do-while loop is redundant.
+So remove the woke do-while loop for single statement macros.

   **WEAK_DECLARATION**